-- Resolution on the distribution of a dividend of SEK 4.50 per share, equivalent to SEK 1.50 per share following the 3:1 share split. - Eric Douglas, Cecilia Fasth, Catherina Fored, Fredrik Palmstierna, Johan Hjertonsson and Jan Svensson were re-elected to the Board of Directors. - Morten Falkenberg was elected as a new member of the board. - Jan Svensson was re-elected Chairman. - Jan Svensson was co-opted ("adjungerad") to the Nomination Committee and he was also granted the authority to appoint four additional members, one each representing the four largest shareholders and for the details of this to be published no later than in connection with the Company's third quarter report.
+The shareholders decided that no dividend will be paid.

-- The AGM resolved to introduce a performance-based share-savings plan for senior management, "The Performance Based Share Program 2017". - The AGM resolved to grant the Board of Directors authorisation to buy back the company's own shares, corresponding to a maximum of 10 per cent of total share capital, for the period until the date of the next AGM. - The AGM resolved to increase the number of shares in AB Fagerhult by splitting each share into three shares (3:1 split) and to facilitate this by increasing the authorised number of shares by a factor of three.
+- It was agreed to appoint 6 directors, as a result Eric Douglas, Cecilia Fasth, Morten Falkenberg, Teresa Enander, Annica Bresky and Jan Svensson were re-elected to the Board of Directors - It was decided, in accordance with the Nomination Committee's proposal that the total fees to be paid to the directors would be unchanged at 2,675,000 SEK.
+This includes 175,000 SEK for the audit sub-committee. - Jan Svensson was re-elected Chairman and Eric Douglas was re-elected as Vice Chairman. - Jan Svensson was co-opted ("adjungerad") to the Nomination Committee and he was also granted the authority to appoint four additional members, one each representing the four largest shareholders and for the details of this to be published no later than in connection with the Company's third quarter report. - It was decided to re-appoint the current auditors Öhrlings Pricewaterhouse Coopers AB with Peter Nyllinge as chief auditor, up until the conclusion of the annual general meeting 2021. - It was decided to approve the board of director's proposal on the principles for remuneration to senior management.
+It was decided, in accordance with the board of director's proposal, to amend the company's articles of association with two amendments of editorial nature and with the amendment that general meetings may be held in Habo, Jönköping or in Stockholm. - The AGM resolved to grant the Board of Directors authorisation to buy back the company's own shares, corresponding to a maximum of 10 per cent of total share capital, for the period until the date of the next AGM.